Risk Estimate under a Time-Varying Autoregressive Model for Data-Driven Reproduction Number Estimation: Application to piecewise linear estimation

 \section{Application to piecewise linear estimation}

-The purpose of this section is twofold: first, to assess the ability of the robustified Finite Difference Monte Carlo risk estimates deriving from Theorem~\ref{thm:fdmc} and Proposition~\ref{prop:robust}, to approximate faithfully the true estimation and prediction risks; second, to demonstrate numerically that the hyperparameters selected by minimizing these risk estimates yields accurate estimates of the reproduction coefficients from observations following the driven autoregressive model with data-dependent Poisson noise~\eqref{eq:poiss_model}.
+The purpose of this section is twofold: first, to assess the ability of the robustified Finite Difference Monte Carlo risk estimates derived from Theorem~\ref{thm:fdmc} and Proposition~\ref{prop:robust}, to approximate faithfully the true estimation and prediction risks; second, to demonstrate numerically that the hyperparameters selected by minimizing these risk estimates yield accurate estimates of the reproduction coefficients from observations following the generalized time-varying autoregressive model with data-dependent Poisson noise~\eqref{eq:poiss_model}.
 To that aim, intensive simulations are run on synthetic data generated according to~\eqref{eq:model} and~\eqref{eq:poiss_model}.